-To protect and restore the ecosystems and landscape on our reserves and partnership lands Bush Heritage must control and eliminate feral predators.
+To protect native species and restore the ecosystems and landscape on our reserves and partnership lands, we must control feral animals.

 Australia’s isolation from other landmasses for millions of years since its separation from the Gondwanan continent allowed a unique group of animal species to evolve.